-1) Your max cost-per-click bid (opens in a new tab) for the keyword
+- Your max cost-per-click bid (opens in a new tab) for the keyword

-2) Your quality score (opens in a new tab) for that keyword
+- Your quality score (opens in a new tab) for that keyword

 Like I mentioned earlier, the Google Ads auction happens extremely fast (and extremely often).
 So it’s vital that you know what’s out there to take advantage of.

-In that post, I talk about the reason why you should care about the granularity of a Google Ads account and how it’ll give you even more of a positive bump for your Google Ads bidding strategies.
+In that post, we talk about the reason why you should care about the granularity of a Google Ads account and how it’ll give you even more of a positive bump for your Google Ads bidding strategies.

 With all that said, it’s time to get deep into the details of Google Ads bidding.